-You can help by avoiding constipation (see above), drinking plenty, taking regular exercise and having a good fibre intake to keep the stools (faeces) soft.
+You can help by avoiding constipation (see above), drinking plenty of non-alcoholic fluids, taking regular exercise and having a good fibre intake to keep the stools (faeces) soft.

 If all else fails, piles can be treated with an operation.
 This is done either by:

 - Injecting them with chemicals to make them shrink.